OperationSpark/draw/README.md

 Supports:

-    * creating basic shapes
+    * drawing basic shapes.
     * calculation of width and height properties on Shape objects.
     * creating some shapes with randomized properties, size, alpha, (x, y) within an area, etc.
-    * composite graphics, ie, continue to draw on the smae Graphic object.
+    * composite graphics, ie, continue to draw on the same Graphic object.

 ##Installation